godotengine/godot-docs/about/faq.rst

 more integrated and seamless experience over attracting additional users by supporting more familiar programming languages--especially when supporting those more familiar languages would result in a worse experience.
-We understand if you would rather use another language in Godot (see list of supported options above).
+We understand if you would rather use another language in Godot (see the list of supported options above).
 That being said, if you haven't given GDScript a try, try it for **three days**.
 Just like Godot, once you see how powerful it is and rapid your development becomes, we think GDScript will grow on you.